 A National Trust shop, restaurant and archaeological museum can be found in the village centre.
 The pubs are good too!

 This cache was our first, set in September 2001.
 It was the first ever cache in Wiltshire, and is now the 3rd oldest Virtual and 28th oldest cache in the UK.
+The cache was originally placed to bring cachers to Avebury area and share its fascinating and amazing features.
 It was originally a physical cache but was stolen after a year of service so converted to virtual.
 We have set many more since, but this remains a special place for us.
-This was the site of the Faulkner's Stone Circle, of which there is sadly little left.
-However, it does offer the opportunity of somewhere quiet away from the crowds.

 In order to claim this cache, mail us the number of large stones at the coordinates (not the number visible in the distance).
 The answer is surprising.
 Mail the answer through our profile at the top of the page (ticking the option to release your email address so that we can reply):